cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/README.md

 Absence of the path in the store is equivalent to a zero-bit.

-Packet receipt data are stored under the `packetReceiptPath`
+Packet receipt data are stored under the `packetReceiptPath`.
+In the case of a successful receive, the destination chain writes a sentinel success value of `SUCCESSFUL_RECEIPT`.
+Some channel types MAY write a sentinel timeout value `TIMEOUT_RECEIPT` if the packet is received after the specified timeout.

 ```typescript
 function packetReceiptPath(portIdentifier: Identifier, channelIdentifier: Identifier, sequence: uint64): Path {